 DRIVE AND HANDLING

-I am no professional automotive test driver / tester, but I can compare how the Honda Pilot drives and handles compared to my old 2006 Toyota Corolla, my dad’s 2006 Honda Odyssey and my sisters 2006 Toyota Sienna.
+I am no professional automotive test driver/tester, but I can compare how the Honda Pilot drives and handles compared to my old 2006 Toyota Corolla, my dad’s 2006 Honda Odyssey, and my sister’s 2006 Toyota Sienna.
 Out of all three of these vehicles, the Pilot handles the best (in my opinion).
 The Corolla didn’t handle well at all during the rainy season — maybe because it didn’t have any stability controls (the new models now do I believe).
 It also had a hard time on corners at highway speeds.
 The Odyssey handles better than the Corolla, but it’s a minivan after all and there is a lot of body roll on that.
 After driving my Pilot, whenever I drive the Odyssey, I have to tell myself to go easy on the gas in corners.
-Same applies for the Sienna, but during my driving experience with it, it handled a little better than the Odyssey.
+The same applies to the Sienna, but during my driving experience with it, it handled a little better than the Odyssey.
 So overall, the Pilot’s handling beats all our other cars without a doubt.
-It can handle corners even sharp one’s at some pretty high speeds without much body roll.
+It can handle corners even sharp ones at some pretty high speeds without much body roll.

 I drive my Pilot to work daily and also use it as a weekend shopping and long trip vehicle.
-During the week I get an average of 16 to 18 MPG depending on traffic, weather and other situations (combination of highway and city driving).
+During the week I get an average of 16 to 18 MPG depending on traffic, weather, and other situations (a combination of highway and city driving).
 For the weekends, I am averaging between 17 and 21 MPG with mostly highway driving.
 Coming from a Toyota Corolla, I did have to change the way I drive to be more efficient with this better and heavier vehicle.
-You cannot drive the Pilot like a small/mid sized sedan and hope to get good gas mileage.
+You cannot drive the Pilot like a small/mid-sized sedan and hope to get good gas mileage.
 If you have a steel foot and like to stay ahead of everyone (like I used to be), I predict you will spend more on gas than most people.
-With gas prices booming, I would highly suggest changing you driving habits somewhat for this vehicle.
-But who buys and SUV for the gas mileage anyways?
+With gas prices booming, I would highly suggest changing your driving habits somewhat for this vehicle.
+But who buys an SUV for the gas mileage anyways?